 How Do I Make a Claim with Amica Insurance?

-You can contact Amica Insurance at 800-242-6422 to report your claim.
+Amica claims phone number is 800-242-6422 to report your claim.
 The company also has a mobile app to report claims.
 There is usually great wisdom in contacting an attorney for a free consultation before contacting any insurer because you could potentially say or do something to harm your claim without getting good legal advice.

 Is Amica an Easy Insurance Company to Deal with on Injury Claims?